Ohio to Mississippi Car Shipping (2025 Cost Guide)

 If you’re driving your car at all in either state, you should understand the requirements.
 In Ohio, it's mandatory for drivers to have car insurance with a minimum coverage of $25,000 for bodily injury per person, $50,000 for bodily injury per accident, and $25,000 for property damage liability.
 Meeting these requirements is essential for vehicle registration and serves as financial protection in case of an at-fault accident.
 Explore the option of increasing your liability limits and acquiring additional coverage for enhanced protection.

-How long does it take to ship a car from Ohio to Mississippi?
+How long does it take to ship a car from Ohio to Mississippi?toggle

 Car shipping companies can travel about 500 miles per day.
 The trip from Ohio to Mississippi is about 793 miles, and that’s as fast as about 2 days.
-However, most car transport companies will take 2-7 days to travel from Ohio to Mississippi.
+However, most car transport companies will take two to seven days to travel from Ohio to Mississippi.

 New residents must get their car smog checked during registration, which will also include a free VIN check.
 Ohio doesn't require safety inspections, but you may choose to have a car check for peace of mind.